A fictional Fighting Game

-- Eleventh Hour Superpower: In Tate City Waning, this is how she wins over Crystal-N: she develops the Crystal part of her, upgrading herself with data retrieved from her battle with Crystal-M, and fusing herself with the life-iron from the R System reserve they seized during the events of the game.
+- Eleventh Hour Superpower: This is how she wins her face-off against Crystal-N: she develops the Crystal part of her, upgrading herself with data retrieved from her battle with Crystal-M, and fusing herself with the life-iron from the R System reserve they seized recently.

 - Face-Heel Turn: Subverted.
 She discovers Crystal-M and given how the latter identified her as an unknown code, she realizes she's a Crystal clone.
 She spends one brief chapter attacking Ken before he snaps her out of it by revealing he was played too.